Organise the assignment as a formal document.

 The first page must have Your name, student Id, unit name and number, assignment name and number, submission date and the declaration that the work you are submitting is your original work.
 The second page must have a ‘Table of Content’.

-All criteria’s of an assignment should be in a single flowing document.
+All tasks / criteria’s of an assignment should be in a single flowing document.
 If you are using different file types, eg ppt, blogs, videos etc to support the assignment, include the links of other files in the main document and upload the different files in the submission area as well.

 The individual essays should follow a structure.

 Example 1 of an essay structure :